 Is a diet of fish, veg and fermented food responsible for Japan's impressive health and longevity stats?
 Discover the benefits of traditional Japanese food.

 The Japanese have long been revered and studied for their long life expectancy, which is higher than almost anywhere else in the world.
-So why is the Japanese diet so healthy, and what do they eat?
+So why is the traditional Japanese diet so healthy, and what do they eat?

 What are the benefits of the traditional Japanese diet?